reduxjs/redux-toolkit/docs/usage/usage-guide.md

 }
 ```

-This code is reasonably straightforward to follow, but it can be simplified using the `configureStore` function from Redux Starter Kit.

-### Simplifying Store Setup with `configureStore`

-`configureStore` is intended to help with several common issues around store setup:
+This example is readable, but the process isn't always straightforward:

 - The basic Redux `createStore` function takes positional arguments: `(rootReducer, preloadedState, enhancer)`.
 Sometimes it's easy to forget which parameter is which.
 - The process of setting up middleware and enhancers can be confusing, especially if you're trying to add several pieces of configuration.
-- The Redux DevTools Extension docs initially suggest using some hand-written code that checks the global namespace to see if the extension is available.
+- The Redux DevTools Extension docs initially suggest using [some hand-written code that checks the global namespace to see if the extension is available](https://github.com/zalmoxisus/redux-devtools-extension#11-basic-store).
+Many users copy and paste those snippets, which make the setup code harder to read.

+### Simplifying Store Setup with `configureStore`

 `configureStore` helps with those issues by:

 - Having an options object with "named" parameters, which can be easier to read.
 - Letting you provide arrays of middleware and enhancers you want to add to the store, and calling `applyMiddleware` and `compose` for you automatically
-- Turning on the Redux DevTools Extension automatically
+- Enabling the Redux DevTools Extension automatically

 In addition, `configureStore` adds some middleware by default, each with a specific goal:

-- `redux-thunk` is the most commonly used middleware for working with both synchronous and async logic outside of components
+- [`redux-thunk`](https://github.com/reduxjs/redux-thunk) is the most commonly used middleware for working with both synchronous and async logic outside of components
 - In development, middleware that check for common mistakes like mutating the state or using non-serializable values.

 This means the store setup code itself is a bit shorter and easier to read, and also that you get good default behavior out of the box.

-The fastest way to use is it is to just pass the root reducer function as a parameter named `reducer`:
+The simplest way to use is it is to just pass the root reducer function as a parameter named `reducer`:

 ```js
 import { configureStore } from 'redux-starter-kit'